Mud Volcanoes State Nature Reserve: History

-The Republic of Azerbaijan is the country with the most widespread mud volcanoes.
-Currently, more than 400 mud volcanoes have been registered in the country, which means that half of the world's mud volcanoes are in Azerbaijan.
+The Republic of Azerbaijan has the world's highest concentration of mud volcanoes.
+More than 400 mud volcanoes have been registered in the country, accounting for approximately half of the global total.

 The State Nature Reserve of Mud Volcanoes was established by the Decree of the President of the Republic of Azerbaijan No. 2315 dated August 15, 2007, on the territory of part of the mud volcanoes located on the Baku and Absheron peninsulas.
 According to the relevant Decree, the main goal of the creation of the State Nature Reserve is the reduction of anthropogenic effects on mud volcanoes, the prevention of intensive construction works in the area and the construction of residential buildings in the zones where volcanoes are likely to erupt.
 After that, the territory of 43 mud volcanoes in an area of 12,322.84 ha was declared a reserve by Decree No. 294 of the Cabinet of Ministers of the Republic of Azerbaijan dated September 29, 2011.

 Activity

-Mainly, two priority directions have been defined in the activity of the reserve:
+Two priority areas have been identified for the reserve’s operations: